usnistgov/ndn-dpdk/docs/fileserver.md

 }
 ```

-This means, the file `/usr/local/bin/ndndpdk-svc` has NDN name prefix `/fileserver/usr-local/bin/ndndpdk-svc`.
+This means that the file `/usr/local/bin/ndndpdk-svc` will have the NDN name prefix `/fileserver/usr-local-bin/ndndpdk-svc`.

-You can use [ndncat command](https://ndnts-docs.ndn.today/typedoc/modules/cat.html) to retrieve the file, and then compare it against the original file.
+You can use the [ndncat command](https://ndnts-docs.ndn.today/typedoc/modules/cat.html) to retrieve the file, and then compare it against the original.

 Example command and output: